shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/media_segregation.md

 Upload the s3-proxy Docker image to your ECR repository.

-  * You will to first install Docker on your workstation then run the following commands
+  * You will need to install Docker on your workstation then run the following commands.
-  * Do the docker login usings instructions in your AWS Console *View push commands* button.
+  * Do the docker login using instructions in your AWS Console *View push commands* button.

 You will need to change the ECR repository URL to match yours.